You asked: My friends want to plan a trip. How can I tell them I’m not ready to travel?

 Traveling has always come with complications, but the coronavirus pandemic has made it more challenging than ever.
 Our By The Way Concierge column will take your travel dilemmas to the experts to help you navigate the new normal.
 Want to see your question answered?
 Submit it here.

 I am starting to get invites for trips with friends for a month or two from now.
 As much as I want to travel, or at least start planning, it feels too early.
-Most recently, a friend asked if I want to visit our two friends in Portland.
+Most recently, a friend asked if I want to visit our two friends in Portland, Ore.
 We would both be flying from two different cities on the East Coast and staying with our friends and their partners.
 The thought of being in an airport, sitting on a crowded flight and being in a different city right now feels irresponsible.

 I am really struggling with how to have conversations about not feeling comfortable with this just yet without coming off as judgmental. — Rachel, Washington, D.C.

-Friends and family have been clashing over coronavirus for about a year now, from mask-wearing to vaccines to group gatherings.
+Friends and family have been clashing over the coronavirus for about a year now, from mask-wearing to vaccines to group gatherings.
 I wholeheartedly relate to your situation, as my loved ones regularly remind me that I’m “all gloom and doom” and “ruining the fun” when I turn down pandemic travel suggestions.

 To find the best solution for our problem, I went to Andrea Bonior, a licensed clinical psychologist who has an advice column “Ask Dr. Andrea” on The Lily.
 On a phone call this week, she told me these situations may be easier to approach now that we’ve been knee-deep in the pandemic for so long.

 “In the beginning, a lot of these things felt very awkward to talk about. ...
 Everything was new.
-People were changing their minds,” Bonoir said.
+People were changing their minds,” Bonior said.
 “I do think people have gotten a little bit more secure in finding ways to communicate that are respectful, and a little bit more secure in their views.”

 That doesn’t mean these conversations aren’t still awkward and challenging.
-Every time pandemic travel pressure comes up, I feel like a broken record repeating sound bites from the CDC and Fauci.
-Here’s how Bonoir recommends tackling the topic.
+Every time pandemic travel pressure comes up, I feel like a broken record repeating sound bites from the CDC and [Anthony] Fauci.
+Here’s how Bonior recommends tackling the topic.

 [You asked: Is spring break travel safe this year?]